Skip to main content

 (c) a failure to comply with the standards expected of a Connecting Party of clinical IT services in relation to security and/or Clinical Safety Incidents, including but not limited to compliance with DCB0129 (as updated).

-6.3 Any person who makes use of the Service(s) does so entirely at their own risk and NHS Digital assumes no duty of care or other legal liability or responsibility to any person who makes use of the Service(s) for any loss or damage suffered by them as a result of such use, nor shall NHS Digital be liable to contribute to or otherwise share in any liability to compensate any third party harmed as a result of the usage of the Service(s).
+6.3 Any person who makes use of the Service(s) does so entirely at their own risk and NHS England assumes no duty of care or other legal liability or responsibility to any person who makes use of the Service(s) for any loss or damage suffered by them as a result of such use, nor shall NHS England be liable to contribute to or otherwise share in any liability to compensate any third party harmed as a result of the usage of the Service(s).

 6.4 The Service(s) are provided on an "as is" and "as available" basis without (to the extent permitted by law) any warranty or representation of any kind either express or implied (including the implied warranties of merchantability and fitness for a particular purpose).

-6.5 To the extent permissible by law, NHS Digital shall not be liable for any direct, special, indirect or consequential losses and/or damages nor for any loss (whether direct or indirect) of use, data, business or profits arising out of or in connection with this Connection Agreement, whether such liability arises from any claim based upon contract, warranty, tort (including negligence), strict liability or otherwise, and whether or not NHS Digital has been advised of the possibility of such loss or damage.
+6.5 To the extent permissible by law, NHS England shall not be liable for any direct, special, indirect or consequential losses and/or damages nor for any loss (whether direct or indirect) of use, data, business or profits arising out of or in connection with this Connection Agreement, whether such liability arises from any claim based upon contract, warranty, tort (including negligence), strict liability or otherwise, and whether or not NHS England has been advised of the possibility of such loss or damage.

 6.7 Each party acknowledges to the other that nothing in this Connection Agreement either expressly or by implication constitutes an endorsement of any products or services of the other party (including the Service(s) and the Connecting Party’s products and services) and each party agrees not to conduct itself in such a way as to imply or express any such approval or endorsement.